Trump's outreach on restarting economy includes every GOP senator except Romney

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-President Trump on Thursday hosted phone calls with dozens of bipartisan lawmakers, including every Republican Senator except Mitt Romney.
+President Trump on Thursday hosted phone calls with dozens of bipartisan lawmakers, including every Republican senator -- except Mitt Romney.

-The Congress members contacted by the president would serve on a panel to discuss how to move forward with reopening the economy, called the “Opening Up America Again Congressional Group.”
+The president asked the lawmakers to serve on a panel to discuss how to move forward with reopening the economy, called the “Opening Up America Again Congressional Group.”

-“The President announced that he will soon provide guidance to America’s Governors to determine their ability to reignite the economies in their respective States,” the White House said in a press release.
+“The president announced that he will soon provide guidance to America’s governors to determine their ability to reignite the economies in their respective states,” the White House said in a news release.

-“The dialogue between the President, senior Administration officials, and the bipartisan group of Members of Congress also included a range of topics, namely the need for additional funding for the Paycheck Protection Program, the international and domestic supply chains, ways to energize the economy, surprise medical billing, clarifying the difference between essential and non-essential workers, mental health, and relief for small businesses,” the release stated.
+“The dialogue between the president, senior administration officials and the bipartisan group of members of Congress also included a range of topics, namely the need for additional funding for the Paycheck Protection Program, the international and domestic supply chains, ways to energize the economy, surprise medical billing, clarifying the difference between essential and non-essential workers, mental health, and relief for small businesses,” the release stated.

+Romney’s office confirmed the White House did not ask him to participate.

 TRUMP HITS PELOSI FOR URGING CROWDS TO ASSEMBLE IN CHINATOWN AS CORONAVIRUS SPREAD